developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

 - [x] **Security Risks**: A single repository can be a single point of failure for security breaches, so it's important to implement strong access controls and security measures to protect the codebase.
+- [x] **Bigger Size at Scale**: When the teamsize grows, so does the size of the applications within it.
+As a result, even a single `git status` might take minutes[^monorepo-please-dont].

 ## The Problem with Full Rebuilds